Also: Saint Lucia.

 Structure: The parliament comprises the House of Assembly, elected in geographical constituencies, which chooses the prime minister, and the Senate, chosen by the governing and opposition factions in the House of Assembly and by the governor-general, who is chosen by the prime minister.

-Chief opposition party: United Workers Party, led by Allan Chastanet.
+Chief opposition party: Saint Lucia Labour Party, led by Philip Pierre.

 FH: 1-1, free.